 - How long should I plan to be in the hospital?

 - How many CCMs have you seen, and how many have you treated?

 - Does your institution have a cerebrovascular specialty practice?

-Other questions may be useful for your particular needs.
-The Angioma Alliance website offers a more extensive set of suggested questions.
+Other questions may be useful for your needs.
+The Angioma Alliance offers an extensive set of suggested questions.

 What to expect from your doctor

 Your doctor is also likely to ask you a number of questions:

 - When did you first begin experiencing symptoms (seizures, hemorrhage or bleeding, weakness in arms or legs, vision problems, balance problems, speech problems, difficulty with memory and attention, headaches, and so on)?

 - Do your symptoms come and go (intermittent) or are they persistent (present all the time)?

 - Do your symptoms seem to be triggered by certain events or conditions?